openspending/community.openspending.org/resources/osi/bosnia.md

 5. Cleaning data using [Google Refine](http://code.google.com/p/google-refine/).

-Also present at this workshop were the team from Expert Grup in Moldova, prior to the launch of their Budget Stories project.
+Also present at this workshop were the team from [Expert Grup in Moldova](expert-grup.html), prior to the launch of their Budget Stories project.

+## Status

 The Budzeti.ba project is still in progress and is due for a full launch in autumn 2013.
 The aim of the project is to provide a one-stop shop for budget information in a format which is accessible for citizens.

-Several things make this process harder from the point of view of the re-users of the data:
+## Comprehensibility of Budget Data

+The training in Bosnia was a trigger to build on the material in the handbook by developing some guidelines on how to make data published by governments more accessible for citizens.
+One of the key methodologies which was used to produce [Where Does My Money Go?](http://wheredoesmymoneygo.org), was to think carefullly about how we aggregated the data and opting for a functional classification.
+Producing just enough categories to be useful, and not to many to overwhelm.

+### Demanding data in functional classifications: why and what's difficult?

 1. Countries such as [Bosnia do not publish Citizen’s Budgets](http://survey.internationalbudget.org/#profile/BA) in the